Opening a Spanish Bank Account + First Day Finances

 Spanish accounts will start with ES followed by 22 digits.
 The last 10 digits make up your account number.

 For international transfers, you might need to know your SWIFT/BIC code.
+For N26, this information can be found by clicking “Account Details”.

 “A BIC is sometimes called a SWIFT code, SWIFT BIC or SWIFT ID (all of these mean the same thing).
 A SWIFT/BIC consists of 8-11 characters used to identify a specific bank in an international transaction, to make sure the money is going to the correct place.”